No Products in the Cart

-Elevated or raised pet bowls come in many different shapes, sizes, and styles.
-There are thousands and thousands of elevated pet bowls available for pets of all different breeds.
-The end goal is always the same: raise your animal's food or water off the ground to achieve a number of potential health and cleanliness benefits.
+The end goal of all dog bowl styles is the same: raise your animal's food or water off the ground to achieve a number of potential health and cleanliness benefits.

 There are a number of potential benefits for both your dog and for your home.

-The primary benefit of a raised dog bowl is making it easier for your dog to eat.
+The primary benefit of a raised dog bowl is that it can make it easier for your dog to eat.
 Decreasing the amount your dog has to bend down can put less stress on your dog's neck, making meal time easier and more enjoyable.

-Elevating your dog's food and water off the ground can prevent dust and hair from ending up in your dog's bowl.
-With a removable, dishwasher safe bowl, keeping your dog's bowl clean is easy.
+Dog bowls elevated to get your dog's food and water higher off the ground can prevent dust and hair from ending up in your dog's bowl.
+Pet Junkie bowls include a removable, dishwasher-safe stainless steel bowl.
+This makes it easy to keep your dog's bowl clean and looking good.

 Some elevated dog bowls come with anti-tip designs and anti-slip pads.
 This can help keep your dog's food where it belongs, especially if they are prone to pushing their bowl around.